carboncoop/hems-2/README.md

 # Managing Home Assistant Community Custom Components

-* **Community components** - The Home Assistant Community Store comes pre-installed on the HEMS 2 and provides much simpler installation, and most importantly management of updates for custom components.
+**Community components** - The Home Assistant Community Store comes pre-installed on the HEMS 2 and provides much simpler installation, and most importantly management of updates for custom components.
 Moving away from fleet-wide deployment of custom components will free us up in terms of what devices we can support.
 We have already installed HACS on the ABS test fleet boxes and it's working very well.

+While HACS is installed for the procurement of custom components, it requires setting up.
+To do this, add HACS as an integration under Devices and services.
+Read and select all checkboxes to continue.
+HACS will require validation through GitHub in order to function.
+Follow the procedure to validate HACS using a suitable account.

 # Wifi hotspot